 Gomukhasana for Meditation

 Just the traditional Cow Face Pose where the arms are set over the knees is reasonable for meditation.
-In spite of the fact that the current variant gives more helpful advantages than the more established form, it can not be utilized for contemplation.
+Even though the current variant gives more helpful advantages than the more established form, it can not be utilized for contemplation.

 The palms are fastened and bolted over the knees.
 This guarantees a steady sitting position with the spine raised in a straight line.
 Consequently, the Yogi can sit for a more extended length of time in meditation and Pranayama.

-To read more about, refer to Gomukhasana, meaning, steps, and benefits.
+To read more about it, refer to Gomukhasana, meaning, steps, and benefits.